-Stew, I am a National Guardman and an Artilleryman.
+Stew, I am a National Guardsman and an artilleryman.
 My fitness has fallen severely over the years.
-I am currently at 240 pounds, barely pass my pushups and sit-ups, and cannot pass my run.
+I am currently at 240 pounds, barely pass my push-ups and sit-ups, and cannot pass my run.
 I am 25 years old and need a plan.
 I am indecisive on what plan I should follow to get back into shape.
-I know running and calisthenics are ideal, but honestly I pay a gym membership so I'd like to use it too.
-I just need a point in the right direction, otherwise my career will fall flat.
+I know running and calisthenics are ideal, but honestly I pay a gym membership so I'd like to use it, too.
+I just need a point in the right direction; otherwise, my career will fall flat.
 Thank you, Jeff

 Your goal has to be attacked from both ends -- weight loss and fitness performance.
-The good news is that you can use the gym you belong to in order to start with non-impact cardio options (bike, elliptical, row, and swimming).
-Running at your current weight is doable and you should do it, BUT every other day at most, with more of a focus on the non-impact options until you start to move toward your normal weight zone.
+The good news is that you can use the gym to start with non-impact cardio options (bike, elliptical, row and swimming).
+Running at your current weight is doable, but every other day at most, focus on the non-impact options until you close in on your normal weight zone.

 Here is what I would recommend.
-Mix in some high intensity circuits using the weights/calisthenics mix at your gym.
-See ideas with Circuit Training.
+Mix in some high-intensity circuits with weights/calisthenics at your gym.
+See some ideas with Circuit Training.
 If you need more of a structured program with many options each day to follow, check out the Circuit Training 101 workout.

-Follow the resistance programming first, then cooldown with a moderate to easy cardio session.
-Some days can be fast/slow interval training but always do a 15-20 minute easy cooldown cardio to assist with additional fat burn on the back side of the workout.
+Follow the resistance programming first, then cool down with a moderate to easy cardio session.
+Some days can be fast/slow interval training but always do a 15- to 20-minute easy cooldown cardio to assist with additional fat burn on the back side of the workout.

 Your weight loss begins in the kitchen.
-Eat less, but eat good nourishing food as in the Lean Down plan above.
+Eat less but eat good nourishing food.
 Drink more water.
-At your weight, you can drink a gallon of water spread throughout the day – never all at one time.
+At your weight, you can drink a gallon of water spread throughout the day -- never all at one time.